Michael Witt: Parramatta Eels

-Before Witt's debut, Parramatta had won just two games from seven in 2003, and were looking very likely to be out of the semi finals race very early on in the season.
-But Witt sparked the disappointing Eels to life, and the team won ten from their last fourteen games of the season to narrowly miss qualifying for the semi finals.
+Before Witt's debut, Parramatta had won just two games from seven in 2003, and were looking very likely to be out of the semi-finals race very early on in the season.
+But Witt sparked the disappointing Eels to life, and the team won ten from their last fourteen games of the season to narrowly miss qualifying for the semi-finals.
 In one of his early games in the NRL he encountered extreme disappointment in missing two crucial, but easy (by his standards) goals which saw Parramatta lose narrowly 18–16 to the New Zealand Warriors.

 On The Michael Witt Story that aired on The NRL Footy Show later that year, Witt admitted that he felt like he had let the whole Parramatta organisation down with those missed attempts at goal, but he soon quickly overcame this early setback to become one of the form players in the NRL with many commentators impressed with his maturity and the sharpness of his skills.
-Some of the highlights of his first season included the sideline conversion to seal Parramatta's come-from-behind victory over the North Queensland Cowboys at Parramatta Stadium, and his first half effort against the South Sydney Rabbitohs at Aussie Stadium, where his two classy tries set up Parramatta's easy 34–20 win.
+Some of the highlights of his first season included the sideline conversion to seal Parramatta's come-from-behind victory over the North Queensland Cowboys at Parramatta Stadium, and his first half effort against the South Sydney Rabbitohs at Sydney Football Stadium, where his two classy tries set up Parramatta's easy 34–20 win.

 Witt scored a haul of 18 points in that match, and was Parramatta's leading pointscorer in 2003 with 104 points from three tries, 45 goals and two field goals.
 His great first season in the NRL saw him win Parramatta's Rookie of the Year award as well as being selected in the New South Wales Under 19 team to play Queensland in an interstate representative match.
 Unfortunately though for Witt, a shoulder injury prevented him from playing.
-He was also among the main contenders for the prestigious Dally M Rookie of the Year award, which was won by the Melbourne Storm's Billy Slater.
+He was also among the main contenders for the Dally M Rookie of the Year award, which was won by the Melbourne Storm's Billy Slater.
 Witt was rewarded for his great form with a new, lucrative four-year contract to stay with Parramatta.